British Violin Making Association

 All Officers shall be Honorary but the Committee shall have the power to reimburse all proper out of pocket expenses incurred on behalf of the Association by any Officer in such cases as it thinks fit.

 d.
-The AGM shall be in September in each year.
+The AGM shall be held each year.
 Any amendments to the Association rules can be made only at this meeting and can only be adopted on a two thirds majority.
 A quorum of the membership at these meetings shall be 20 members.
 Properly Audited accounts shall be published to the members at the AGM.
 Guests will be welcome to attend meetings by invitation.

 e.
 Notice of the AGM shall be given in writing to all members no less than fourteen days before such meeting.
 The notice shall contain the agenda and no other business (except with the Chairman’s permission) shall be transacted at the AGM.
 Any items to be included in the agenda shall reach the secretary by the end of the month previous to the AGM.